 Role-Play | Assigns a persona (e.g., "You are a Senior Technical PM"). | Medium.
 Great for tone, but doesn't fix logic errors. | Low.
 Only adds a few tokens to the system message. | Customer-facing bots or brand-specific content generation. |

-As a PM, always start with Zero-Shot to test feasibility, but never ship to production without testing Few-Shot or RAG if accuracy is a KPI.
+As a PM, I would always suggest you to start with Zero-Shot to test feasibility, but never ship to production without testing Few-Shot or RAG if accuracy is a KPI.

 Choosing the right prompt type ensures the AI behaves predictably and aligns with user needs.